 Donald, 47, is anxious and depressed.
 He drinks alcohol to soothe himself.
 He has never had a serious girlfriend though he is intelligent, fine looking, and financially stable.
 The therapist’s questions about his romantic desires seem to cause Donald some embarrassments, and the therapist gently inquires further.
-Donald reveals tremendous feelings of shame about sexual feelings, which are traced to a strict religious background and two disturbing experiences in which Donald witnessed, as a child, another boy being molested by a teacher.
+Donald reveals tremendous feelings of shame about sexual feelings, which are traced to a strict religious background and two disturbing childhood experiences in which Donald witnessed another boy being molested by a teacher.
 Therapy helps Donald overcome his shame and fear and slowly begin to accept sexuality as a normal, healthy part of life.
 This leads to diminished anxiety and an improved social life.

 Missy, 34, enters therapy because she is having attractions to women.
 She reports being happily married to a man, and is at various times ashamed, excited, confused, anxious, and overwhelmed by these new attractions.
 She is not sure whether to tell her husband, act on the impulses secretly, or try to engage her husband in “some kind of arrangement,” which she is “sure” he would like but may not be her “cup of tea.”
 Therapy helps Missy examine her feelings, the possible choices before her, and the best ways of communicating with her husband, whom she decides to tell.
 She and her husband talk about her attractions, and he is neither judgmental nor perverse.
 Missy and her husband come to no conclusion about how best to handle Missy’s attractions, but their relationship feels stronger to both of them for having had the conversation, and they both express confidence that their marriage can sustain any possible future.

-Last updated: 02-05-2014
+Last updated: 04-15-2014

 Sexuality / Sex Therapy Articles